redis/redis-doc/commands/zincrby.md

 @return

-@bulk-reply: the new score of `member` (a double precision floating point number), represented as string.
+@bulk-string-reply: the new score of `member` (a double precision floating point number), represented as string.

 @examples